Highpoint: State of New Mexico|

 Range Highpoint: Taos Mountains

 The next day, we checked in with the Forest Service in Taos about the hike.
-While we gained some good information, this put our actual hiking start off until 9 a.m.
-The plan was to hike to the La Cal Basin, about 5 miles in toward Wheeler Peak summit, and camp there for the night, then make an early-morning hike to the top, then out all on the second day.
+While we gained useful information, this put our actual hiking start off until 9 a.m.
+Our plan was to hike to the La Cal Basin, about 5 miles in toward Wheeler Peak summit, and camp there for the night, then make an early-morning hike to the top, then out all on the second day.
 The day started out lovely, but we knew enough not to get complacent.
 The weather called for more storms later in the day.